 Charlotte Hornets Injury Report vs Miami Heat

-As head coach Steve Clifford stated in Wednesday night's postgame press conference, the Hornets will be without LaMelo Ball (L Ankle Sprain) and Cody Martin (L Quad Soreness) and Gordon Hayward (L Shoulder Contusion).
+Charlotte continues to limp along through the month of November without the services of LaMelo Ball (L Ankle Sprain), Cody Martin (L Quad Soreness) and Gordon Hayward (L Shoulder Contusion).

-"They're doing everything they can.
-They're closer.
-They're able to do some things but they won't be playing [against Miami]," Clifford said of the three injured Hornets.
+On Friday, the Hornets revealed that Martin underwent a successful arthroscopic procedure in his left knee and will be reevaluated in four weeks.
+The team also tabbed guard Dennis Smith Jr. (L Ankle Sprain) as questionable for tonight's game in Miami

-On the other side, Miami will be without Victor Oladipo (knee) and Omer Yurtseven (ankle).
-Caleb Martin (right quad contusion) and Tyler Herro (ankle) are both listed as questionable.
+The Miami Heat have not provided an injury update for Saturday's game.

 Read More